atv2016/ocr_recognizer/README.md

 that i can't get anyway else.

 ### Usage
-Once you have it running you simple do:
+Once you have it running you simply do:
 ```
 <your-ipaddres:<yourport>/snapshot.jpeg <or url>
 ```